presentcompany/next-ts-boilerplate/README.md

 npx husky add .husky/my-git-hook-here "yarn test"
 ```

-For more on Husky hook creation, you can refer to the [docs](https://typicode.github.io/husky/#/?id=create-a-hook) and as reference, these are the available [Git Hooks available](https://git-scm.com/docs/githooks)
+For more on Husky hook creation, you can refer to the [docs](https://typicode.github.io/husky/#/?id=create-a-hook) and as reference, these are the available [Git Hooks](https://git-scm.com/docs/githooks)

 ## SEO